You only need two ingredients to make this Instant Pot Cheesecake!

 - Add 2 cups water into the steel inner pot, then place the trivet/wire rack that came with your pressure cooker into the pot.
 Place the ramekins or the cheesecake pan on top of the rack (you may need to place one ramekin on top of another in order to make them all fit. see the photo in the blog post).

 - Secure the lid, close the pressure valve and cook for 25 minutes at high pressure if using ramekins or 30 minutes at high pressure if using a cheesecake pan.

 - Naturally release pressure for 20 minutes, then release any remaining pressure (do not leave the cheesecake sitting in the pot).

 - Allow the cheesecakes to cool down on a wire rack.
 I find it easiest to unmold the cheesecake while slightly warm.
-(To unmold the cheesecake from ramekins, use a pairing knife to loosen the sides of the cake from the ramekin if needed and then flip it out onto a plate.
-To unmold the cheesecake from a cheesecake pan, use a pairing knife to loosen the sides of the cake from the pan – then I suggest watching this video to get a better idea of how I remove the cake).
+(To unmold the cheesecake from ramekins, use a paring knife to loosen the sides of the cake from the ramekin if needed and then flip it out onto a plate.
+To unmold the cheesecake from a cheesecake pan, use a paring knife to loosen the sides of the cake from the pan – then I suggest watching this video to get a better idea of how I remove the cake).

 - Put the cheesecake in the fridge to chill for 4-6 hours.

 - I have only tested this recipe using whole milk yogurt (full-fat).
 I have heard from others that non-fat greek yogurt has worked for them.
 If you’re concerned about the yogurt looking too thin, just use a sieve to separate some of the whey from the yogurt before measuring.

 - Have fun with this cheesecake!
 You can use flavored yogurt or greek yogurt for more protein!
 As long as it’s whole milk, it will work!
 Drizzle it with chocolate sauce or add ground cardamom or vanilla bean to the batter!
 You can also stir in halved cashews, golden raisins, etc.

 - This is best when chilled (in my opinion) as that is when it tastes like cheesecake.
 If you eat it warm, it will taste more like custard.